Thousand Island Lake or Qiandao Lake — Pearls on Water and Submerged Millennial Cities

-Those 2 cities, He Cheng and Shi Cheng (or Lion City) that firstly constructed in the Eastern Han Dynasty (15 — 220) and the Tang Dynasty (618 — 907), and were two of the biggest and most influential counties in this area.
+Those 2 cities, He Cheng and Shi Cheng (or Lion City), that first constructed in the Eastern Han Dynasty (15 — 220) and the Tang Dynasty (618 — 907). were two of the biggest and most influential counties in this area.

-After having been submerged, these two cities and many villages stayed beneath the lake quietly, and most of their buildings were protected well by water.
+After submerging, these two cities and many villages stayed beneath the lake quietly, and most of their buildings were protected well by water.

 Shi Cheng the Lion City Beneath the Thousand Island Lake, Photo from Chinese National Geography.

-Today, this place became a popular spot for diving amateurs, those with well-equipped professionals could explore ancient villages and their building complexes underwater.
+Today, this place became a popular spot for diving amateurs, and those with well-equipped professionals can explore ancient villages and their building complexes underwater.